-Warning: Lenstore strongly advises against trying this illusion and accepts no liability if you choose to independently search for and view it.
-The illusion itself is not included within this article.
+Warning: Lenstore strongly advises that you don’t try this illusion and accepts no liability if you choose to independently search for and view it.
+The complete illusion is not included within this article.

-Once the image has been stared at for enough time, participants will notice a change in the colourless test image.
-A green haze appears around the horizontal lines, while a magenta haze appears around the vertical lines.
+Once you’ve looked at the image for a lengthy amount of time, you could start to notice a change in the colourless test image.
+A green haze should start to appear around the horizontal lines, whilst a magenta shade appears around the vertical ones.

-The full reasons behind the McCollough effect are still unknown.
-It’s clear that it isn’t just simple neural fatigue; the brain is somehow rewired to associate dark edges with the new colours.
+The full reasoning behind this effect is still unknown.
+It’s clear that it isn’t just simple neural fatigue; the brain is somehow rewired to associate dark solid edges with colours.